New cancer approach saves one patient. It may save more some day

 As for Perkins, she says she is no longer a “professional cancer patient”.
 “I got back to doing what I like to do,” she told NBC News.

 The cancer forced her to drop plans to start nursing school after ending a career as an engineer.
-She’s also started a “bucket list” of adventures and will continue ticking off.
+She had also started a “bucket list” of adventures and will continue ticking off experiences.

 “We went rafting down the Grand Canyon,” said Perkins, who has two sons and two stepsons with her husband.